Beyond the Law (1968 American film)

 Beyond the Law is a 1968 independent film written by and starring Norman Mailer.
+Critic Bryo succinctly summarizes the plot: "Film shows a night at a Manhattan police station and then details how three of the detectives spend the remaining evening hours following completion of their shifts".
+The movie features early performances by future stars, Marsha Mason, Rip Torn and author George Plimpton.
+Norman Mailer also appears as a detective.

 Plot

-Critic Bryo succinctly summarizes the plot: "Film shows a night at a Manhattan police station and then details how three of the detectives spend the remaining evening hours following completion of their shifts".

 The film begins with two detectives, Rocco and Mickey, meeting two young women, Judy Grundy and Marcia Stillwell at a restaurant for a date.
 The detectives begin to tell Judy and Marcia about their work.

 They begin by describing a police lineup, and the scene cuts to the police station where several officers are shown generally mistreating their suspects.
 Through the lineup, the audience meets several of the suspects.
 The suspects are two Hispanic men named Mario Rodriguez and José Dulce, respectively, a black man in vertical stripes, Jack Scott, an unnamed man, and a kid.
 The next suspect is a man shown only briefly who claims to have killed his wife.
 He's followed by another black man named John Francis.
 After the lineup, the police question each suspect individually, ignoring requests to see one's lawyer and threatening most suspects.
 They go as far as to lay their hands many of the men being questioned.

 Rocco and Mickey are shown again briefly with the women in the restaurant before we see them questioning three members of a sexual whipping party.
 Lieutenant Francis X. Pope is questioning one of the three, a young woman who flirts with him.
 Lt.
 Pope then questions the man who claims to have killed his wife.
 Afterward, Lt.
 Pope questions two Irish gang members who prompt him to talk about the "criminality" of mixing God and assholes.

 Soon after, the Mayor of New York City comes to examine the police precinct.
 His inspection upsets Pope, especially when the mayor questions a few suspects who claim to have been mistreated.
 Lt.
 Pope lies and charms his way through the Mayor's questions, and the Mayor is called away on other business before he can chastise the precinct in any considerable way.
 Once the inspection is over, the Lieutenant and detectives leave the building to enjoy their evenings.

 Lt.
-Pope's wife tells him that she's cheated on him with a man named "Rocky", prompting Lt.
+Pope's wife Mary tells him that she's cheated on him with a man named "Rocky", prompting Lt.
 Pope to invite the "whipping party" suspect out to where Rocco and Mickey are meeting with their dates.
 The appearance of Lt.
 Pope as drunk and with a sexual criminal upsets the detectives and their dates who all leave eventually at Pope's request.
-Pope then spends his evening drunkenly flirting with his suspect before his wife comes and tells the woman to leave.
+Pope then spends his evening drunkenly flirting with his suspect before Mary comes and tells the woman to leave.
 The film ends with Lt.
-Pope reconciling with his wife and reflecting upon the night with his two detectives, Rocco and Mickey.
+Pope reconciling with Mary and reflecting upon the night with his two detectives, Rocco and Mickey.